Intrinsic Benefits of Categorical Distributional Loss: Uncertainty-aware Regularized Exploration in Reinforcement Learning: Regularization Benefits in Value-based Distribution RL

-\textbf{Expectation-based RL: Neural Fitted Q-Iteration~(Neural FQI).} Neural FQI~\citep{fan2020theoretical,riedmiller2005neural} offers a statistical interpretation view of DQN~\citep{mnih2015human}, capturing its key features, including experience replay and the target network $Q_{\theta^*}$.
-In \textit{Neural FQI}, we update parameterized $Q_\theta(s, a)$ in each iteration $k$ in a regression problem:
+\textbf{Classical RL: Neural Fitted Q-Iteration~(Neural FQI).} Neural FQI~\citep{fan2020theoretical,riedmiller2005neural} offers a statistical explanation of DQN~\citep{mnih2015human}, capturing its key features, including experience replay and the target network $Q_{\theta^*}$.
+In Neural FQI, we update a parameterized $Q_\theta$ in each iteration $k$ of an iterative regression framework: